Dear Prime Minister, Chancellor, and Secretary of State,

 We will assess ideas and provide steers on emerging innovation products and concepts.
 This will provide regulatory guardrails and enable safe experimentation around new business models and pension technologies, improving market competition and value.
 This year the innovation hub will build processes and start engagement across:

-- Regulatory response: Addressing and assessing market ideas/products for compliance and regulation.
+- Regulatory response: addressing and assessing market ideas/products for compliance and regulation.

-- Stimulation initiatives (labs): Facilitating experimentation and innovation through safe spaces and sandboxes for testing new ideas.
+- Stimulation initiatives (labs): facilitating experimentation and innovation through safe spaces and sandboxes for testing new ideas.

-- Implementation support: Guiding the integration of innovative practices into existing pensions processes.
+- Implementation support: guiding the integration of innovative practices into existing pensions processes.

 - Market adaptation: embedding new thinking and learning from innovation into TPR regulatory practice through continuous development, training and standards.